karljuhl/DSPyExperiments/README.md

 ### Table of Contents

-If you need help thinking about your task, we recently created a [Discord server](https://discord.gg/VzS6RHHK6F) for the community.
+If you need help thinking about your task, the newly create [Discord server](https://discord.gg/VzS6RHHK6F) for the community is pretty great.

 1. **[Installation](#1-installation)**
 1. **[Experiments](#2-experiments)**